-- (1) 51% of the National Park is classed as highly tranquil, very tranquil or moderately tranquil
+(1) 51% of the National Park is classed as highly tranquil, very tranquil or moderately tranquil

-- 2015 baseline data

-Increase in light pollution since

 (2) Extent of light pollution affecting the dark skies of the National Park (see maps below)

 Tranquillity areas mapping

 A tranquil areas map was produced for the New Forest in 2015, updating the previous 1996 mapping.
 The study showed broad levels of tranquillity and disturbance based on road noise, size of settlements, recreational activity and the visual impacts of buildings and other structures in the landscape.
 It also indicated the area most affected by noise from light aircraft and military helicopters.